-I am also very pleased that you're working diligently on mould remediation because it contributes to diseases and might possibly be a factor in COVID-19.
-With COVID-19, the local housing association staff will have to be focused on as they are essential workers as well.
+I am also very pleased that you're working diligently on mould remediation in Nunavut because it contributes to sickness and might even possibly be a factor in COVID-19.
+With COVID-19, the local housing association staff will also have to be focused as they are (interpretation ends) essential workers (interpretation) as well.

 (interpretation ends) Let me speak in English.
 When it comes to COVID-19, I would like to applaud the Nunavut Housing Corporation on the mould remediation program projects that are going to happen.
 I just want to mention that the housing association employees, such as the boiler mechanics and plumbers, I see them as essential workers due to the fact that with the emergency order going on from the chief medical office, we have to have social distancing.
-I would just like to mention these are our essential workers in the small communities.
+I would just like to mention these are our essential workers in the small communities